 |Ability to contact customer support|

 |Compatible with the WordPress SEO plugin and W3 Total Cache|

-Although fees are charged for this plugin, we recommend that you use it.
+Although fees are charged for this plugin, we highly recommend it.
 It is more of an investment given the time that you will save in implementing your site.
+Learn more about WPML.